Education and Evaluation Associate

 - collecting and manipulating data from a variety of local, state, and federal databases;

-- managing and analyzing data using both qualitative and quantitative techniques including narrative analysis, ANOVA, regression, mediation analysis, propensity score matching (PSM), social network analysis (SNA), and hierarchical/multilevel modeling (MLM).
+- analyzing data using both qualitative and quantitative techniques including narrative analysis, ANOVA, regression, mediation analysis, meta-analysis, propensity score matching (PSM), social network analysis (SNA), and multilevel modeling (MLM).

 Ph.D., University of Illinois at Urbana-Champaign, Developmental Psychology (Quantitative Psychology)